pulseq/tutorials/02_basic_gradient_echo/README.md

-***s06*** adds some *dummy* scans (i.e. plays out multiple cycles of the sequence without recording a signal) to ***s05*** to establish (near) steady-state magnetisation in the GRE sequence prior to beginning of the ADC recording.
+***s06*** adds some *dummy* scans (i.e. plays out multiple cycles of the sequence without recording a signal) to ***s05*** to establish (near) steady-state magnetisation in the GRE sequence prior to the beginning of the ADC recording.
 For more details about dummy scans, please go to
 <https://mriquestions.com/dummy-cycles.html>.